ACCESS-NRI/access-om3-configs/documentation/docs/pages/Coupling.md

 ## How to determine which fields are coupled

 The coupled fields and remapping methods used are recorded in the mediator log output file and can be found with `grep '^ mapping' archive/output000/log/med.log`; see [here](https://escomp.github.io/CMEPS/versions/master/html/esmflds.html) for how to decode this.
-See [the Configurations page](configurations/Configurations.md#coupling) for details on how the coupling is determined.
+See [the Configurations Overview page](configurations/Overview.md#coupling) for details on how the coupling is determined.